The literal meaning behind “tying the knot”!

 Handfasting is a beautiful ritual that goes back to Celtic times (technically, to the Ancient Roman and Greek days).
 It’s the origin of the phrase “tying the knot”.
 When the two hands are tied together, it represents the binding of two lives.
 While it is most often included in Wiccan or Pagan ceremonies, it has become more mainstream and increasingly popular in both religious and secular occasions.

-The couple declare their intent to enter into union.
-Then the hands of the couple are clasped and fastened together with a cord or cords just before, during or just after their vows are made to each other.
-The wrapping of the cord(s) forms an infinity symbol, and the knot symbolises the new unity of the couple.
+I can prepare a personalised Handfasting ceremony for you.
+Publicly, the couple declare their intent to enter into a union.
+Then the hands of the couple are clasped and handfasted (fastened together) with a cord or ribbon.
+This happens before or, usually, just after their vows are made to each other.
+The wrapping of the cord forms an infinity symbol, the knot symbolises the new unity of the couple.

-A handfasting at Lillibrooke Manor
+Image shows a handfasting at Lillibrooke Manor

-A Stonehenge Midsummer Vow Renewal Ceremony
+Image shows a Stonehenge Midsummer Vow Renewal Ceremony

 Your lovely tone of voice, your polite manner and most of all your dedication and professionalism